VHS: Modern use

-2020s comeback

-In February 2021, it was reported that VHS was once again doing well as an underground market.
-In January 2023, it was reported that VHS tapes were once again becoming valuable collectors items.
+The VHS medium has a cult following.
+For instance, in February 2021, it was reported that VHS was once again doing well as an underground market.
+In January 2023, it was reported that VHS tapes were once again becoming valuable collector's items.
+VHS collecting would make a comeback in the 2020s.
+The 2024 horror film, Alien: Romulus, had a limited release on VHS, marking the first major Hollywood film to receive an official VHS release since 2007.

 Successors

 VCD

 The Video CD (VCD) was created in 1993, becoming an alternative medium for video, in a CD-sized disc.
 Though occasionally showing compression artifacts and color banding that are common discrepancies in digital media, the durability and longevity of a VCD depends on the production quality of the disc, and its handling.
 The data stored digitally on a VCD theoretically does not degrade (in the analog sense like tape).
 In the disc player, there is no physical contact made with either the data or label sides.
 When handled properly, a VCD will last a long time.

 Since a VCD can hold only 74 minutes of video, a movie exceeding that mark has to be divided into two or more discs.